LaurinTim/OrionML/README.md

 ## Examples

-There are some examples available in the examples directory.
+There are some examples available in the Examples directory.

 For regression, the GDRegressor_example_Boston_housing notebook contains an example predicting house prices in Boston based on 13 features.